Rajkummar Rao: Early work (2010–2012)

 After graduating from the FTII in 2008, Rao spent the next year visiting studios and meeting casting directors.
-He made a small, uncredited appearance as a news reader in Ram Gopal Varma's 2010 political thriller Rann.
-After reading in a newspaper advertisement that mentioned Dibakar Banerjee was looking for newcomers for his found footage anthology film Love Sex Aur Dhokha (2010), he auditioned for the film and was selected.
+He made a brief, uncredited appearance as a news reader in Ram Gopal Varma's 2010 political thriller Rann.
+Upon reading a newspaper advertisement that mentioned Dibakar Banerjee was looking for newcomers for his found footage anthology film Love Sex Aur Dhokha (2010), he auditioned for the film and was selected.
 The film consists of three stories; Rao appears in the second story opposite Neha Chauhan.
 He played Adarsh, a supermarket supervisor who cons an employee into sleeping with him so he can record the act on a hidden camera and sell it.
-To fit the part, he had to lose 6 kg in a month.
+To prepare for the role, he had to lose 6 kg in a month.
 The film and Rao's performance met with critical acclaim.
-It also turned out to be a profitable box-office venture.
+It also emerged as a profitable box-office venture.

-After the success of his debut film, producer Ekta Kapoor offered Rao the lead role in the found footage horror film Ragini MMS (2011).
-He was reluctant initially to accept it, as it seemed similar to his previous work, but he took up the offer at casting director Atul Mongia's insistence.
-Despite an unfavorable critical response, the film was a box-office success.
-His next release was Bejoy Nambiar's crime thriller Shaitan (2011), in which he played a slimy police officer.
-Raja Sen, who was critical of the film, praised Rao's performance by calling him "reliably terrific".
+After the success of his debut film, producer Ekta Kapoor offered Rao the lead role in the found-footage horror film Ragini MMS (2011).
+Initially reluctant to accept the role due to its similarity to his previous work, he eventually agreed at the insistence of casting director Atul Mongia.
+Despite its unfavorable critical response, the film was a box-office success.
+His next release was Bejoy Nambiar's crime thriller Shaitan (2011), in which he played a corrupt police officer.
+Raja Sen, who was critical of the film, praised Rao's performance, describing him as "reliably terrific".